Noncommutative Complete Intersections: Some fixed subrings of the Sklyanin Algebra

 If $a,b,c$ are not generic, there are more graded algebra automorphisms of $A$.
-To specify $\omega$ and $\alpha$, we also use $g_i(\alpha,\omega)$ for the matrices (or the automorphisms) listed in Lemma \ref{xxlem5.1}.
+To specify $\omega$ and $\alpha$, we also use the notation $g_i(\alpha,\omega)$ for the matrices (or the automorphisms) listed in Lemma \ref{xxlem5.1}.

 By \cite[Corollary 6.3]{KKZ1}, $A$ has no quasi-reflection of finite order.
-By \cite[Corollary 4.11]{KKZ2}, if $G$ is a finite subgroup of $\Aut(A)$ and $A^G$ is Gorenstein, then $\hdet g=1$ for all $g\in G$.
-For the homological determinant of $g\in G$ to be 1, the trace of the induced map, denoted by $g^!$ on $A^!$ must have the coefficient of $t^3$ equal to 1 by \cite[Lemma 2.6]{JoZ}.
-The following lemma follows from a direct computation.
+By \cite[Corollary 4.11]{KKZ3}, if $G$ is a finite subgroup of $\Aut(A)$ and $A^G$ is Gorenstein, then $\hdet g=1$ for all $g\in G$.
+Hence for $g_i $ of the forms above, if $g_i \in G$ with $A^G$ AS Gorenstein then we must have $\alpha^3=1$ by Lemma \ref{xxlem3.6}.
+The following lemma follows this observation and direct computation.